Derive (Lyra) DeFi Options Protocol Explained

 dApp Phone

-In June of 2023, Lyra Finance is currently the most popular DeFi options protocol in existence.
+In June of 2024, Derive is the most popular DeFi options protocol in existence.
 In this article, I’ll pull from my 15 years of experience in the options markets to show you how this revolutionary options trading platform matches up liquidity providers with option traders.

 Table of Contents